-- 1. Make sure you are in compliance with all local regulations regarding transporting equipment on public roads and highways including lights, reflectors and the SMV. - Maximum transport speed for implement is 20 mph (32 kph).
-DO NOT EXCEED.
-Never travel at a speed which does not allow adequate control of steering and stopping.
-Reduce speed on rough roads and surfaces. - 3.
-Do not allow anyone to ride on the implement or tractor during transport. - 4.
-Sudden braking can cause a towed implement to swerve and upset. - 5.
-DO NOT tow a load that is more than double the weight of the tractor.
+- 1. Make sure you are in compliance with all local regulations regarding transporting equipment on public roads and highways including lights, reflectors and the SMV. - 2.
+Carry forks low when moving or transporting. - 3.
+Do not allow anyone to ride on the Forks or tractor during transport. - 4.
+Do not exceed 20 mph (32 kph).
+Reduce speed on rough roads and surfaces. - 5.
+Tighten clamping hardware to its specified torque. - 6.
+Always use hazard flashers on the tractor when transporting unless prohibited by law.